Chapstick on Driver Face: Is It Legal?

 Putting Vaseline on your driver’s face is a practice that some golfers use to reduce spin and create a straighter flight path for their shots.

-This can potentially reduce the amount of spin on the ball, creating a straighter trajectory.
+This can potentially reduce the spin on the ball, creating a straighter trajectory.

 Additionally, it’s possible that the Vaseline could wear off after a few shots, rendering it ineffective and potentially creating more spin than before.